cjspurgeon/Outcomes-Prep/P01-Introduction/content.md

----
-title: "Introduction"
-slug: introduction
----
+# Introduction

 Congrats!

-You've made it to term 3 of Make School.
+You've made it to term 4 of ACS.
 Since September, you've shipped new products, learned new languages, and stretched yourself beyond what you thought possible.

 Now it is time to think about your summer.